 - I believe that if you start a meal with amazing bread, you can elevate a mediocre meal to something amazing because it tells your guests you made the extra effort to bake your own bread.
 And, I know what you’re thinking…bake my own bread?
 Are you nuts?
 But these no knead black olive bread rolls are to die for and they can be made ahead and frozen for the big day.
 You won’t believe how easy they are!

 - Now it’s time to think about dessert!
 Your big meal is a week away and you can make your cake…oh yes you can!!
 This buche de noel can be made totally ahead, wrapped up and frozen…just defrost it the day before and you’re golden!
-I’ll be posting the recipe soon and I will link it here for you!!
+If you want to give it a shot, the recipe is posted right here!

 3 days before the big day: